orlandCasta/CozyPlace/README.md

 npm run dev
 `` '
 ## API API
-When you execute `npm run dev` you will have access to <YOUR-HOST> / api-docs and there you will find a fully documentation created with [Swagger] (https://swagger.io/) of all that API endpoints and how to use it besides [HERE] (https://www.getpostman.com/collections/2ecc97b824dd4e190e88) you will have a Postman file with some examples.
+When you execute npm run dev you will have access to / api-docs and there you will find a fully documentation created with [Swagger] (https://swagger.io/) of all that API endpoints and how to use.

 ## Contributing ✒️
 Pull requests are welcome !.
 And if you have an idea for a feature and dont have time to do this, feel free to open an issue!